 Front page designs for websites or hero sections of your home page is prime real estate, but most website owners and marketers treat it like garbage.

 Ideally, for maximum conversions, home pages should be built like landing pages.
+Front page designs for websites must convert.

 Landing pages are designed with a singular goal in mind: what do you want your visitors to do?